VersionClimber/VersionClimber/README.rst

 What happens?
-    - First, the different packages are checkout in the folder ``.vclimb``
+    - First, the different packages are checked out in the folder ``.vclimb``
     - Then, all the package versions are retrieved from git, PyPi or svn
     - The cmd (run) is tested on several configurations (combinations of packages)
     - The log is written in a file names versionclimber.log